EvanTian233/Leetcode-solutions/Sep.10.md

     <br /> ans[0] = map.get(nums[i+1]);

 * Array questions:
-  Try use two pointers from the beginning and the bacl like lo and hi.
+  <br /> Try use two pointers from the beginning and the bacl like lo and hi.